Scope-Infrastructure-Calismalari/devops-cicd/ch10-gitops.md

 ### Steps

 1. Create Pull/Merge Request: Make changes to the code, collaborate with other team members on that pull request.

 2. Run CI Pipeline: It gives us the opportunity to validate the config files and test them just like we test application code changes.

 3. Approve changes: After testing these commits, other team members can approve the final changes.
 This way we have a tested and well-reviesed config changes before they get applied in any environment.

 4. Run CD Pipeline: Only after the Step #3, changes will be merged back into main branch and through a CD pipeline, get deployed to the environment.
-Whether it's changing sth in k8s cluster or updating the underlying infrastructure i.e., AWS.
+Whether it's changing something in k8s cluster or updating the underlying infrastructure i.e., AWS.

 So we have an automated process which is more transparent and produces high quality infra or config code where multiple person collaborate on the change and things get tested.
 Rather than one engineer doing all the stuff from their laptop manually that others do not see or cannot review.

 ## Push-based vs Pull-based Deployment Models for CD Pipelines